drnsmith/drnsmith.github.io/content/projects/Project9/Project9.md

     <img src="/images/github.png" alt="GitHub" style="width:40px; height:40px; vertical-align: middle;">
   </a>

-# PART 1.
+# Part 1.
 The Importance of Data Cleaning in Environmental Analysis

 Data is often called the backbone of ML, but in the real world, data is rarely clean or ready for use.
 This is especially true for environmental data, where missing values, outliers, and inconsistencies are common.

-When predicting PM10 pollution levels in Auckland, the first challenge wasn’t building a model but cleaning the data.
+When predicting PM10 pollution levels in Auckland (NZ), the first challenge wasn’t building a model but cleaning the data.
 Imagine trying to build a house with warped bricks and missing mortar.
 Without proper cleaning, even the best models would struggle to produce meaningful results.
 In this part, I'll explore the messy reality of working with air quality data and the critical role data cleaning played in this project.

 ### The Challenges of Messy Data